Everything Controversial

 The face of resistance is an expression that has the power to say the unspeakable.
 The fashion of the film of course, the pinnacle hairstyle of Palace for our generation is this reddish orange dye that comfortably reconstitutes the color of African American hair, and skin health.

-La femme fatal of this story becomes witness and victim to the strange dealings of the landscape we became familiar with, but now with a taste of nightlife that leads our Palace into this startling dimmed light, and audiences should perceive the unwilling situation of doubeness with night and day reality.
+La femme fatal of this story becomes witness and victim to the strange dealings of the landscape we became familiar with, but now with a taste of nightlife that leads our Palace into this startling dimmed light, and audiences should perceive the unwilling situation of doubleness with night and day reality.

 The dualistic extremes for Palace becomes the realization of destructive external pressures.
 On a happy note, the inclusion and permeability of artwork by colored artists in the social sphere through larger institutions.
 Withstanding the persuasion of her classmates to stay, and take part in festivities that seem to grow into this kind of bacchanal.
 Fore mentioned are Palace’s desire to avoid this ritualistic happening.
 In the time of graduating from Master of Fine Art and social expectations where chasms of beauty, belonging, and sex pull our experiences in undesirable ways.
 The sexual entendres of digital communication on our video camera, or social media permits anybody to having this avatar, and Palace even vocalizes this “sex goddess”, with her bestie Hannah, when they reveal intimate experiences.
 The avatar is this image within an image, a screen over reality, and technological glyches such as this are Syms way of playing with the identity and representation of minority bodies in her art practices.
 The lighting of night and day deconstructs those structures by capturing neon, blacklight, and high aperture light drawing.